Small Trees That Attract Birds for Food, Shelter and Nesting

 Attract more birds with these small trees and shrubs that provide food and shelter in all seasons.
 These varieties are perfect for small landscapes.

 When it comes to attracting birds, there is a guaranteed recipe for success.
 Birds are attracted to a backyard that provides the tempting trio of food, shelter and nesting sites.
 And what’s a great way to offer all three?
 Conifers!

-Seed-filled or berrylike cones offer food, while dense branches provide four-season refuge as a place to nest or hide from predators.
+Seed-filled or berrylike cones offer food for birds like crossbills, while dense branches provide four-season refuge as a place to nest or hide from predators.
 Problem is, if your yard doesn’t already boast a few conifers, you may not have the space to grow a full-sized fir or large Colorado blue spruce.

 That’s where dwarf conifers come in.
 These compact versions of the large trees offer beauty, versatility and the qualities that attract birds.

-With sizes ranging from low-growing ground covers to small globe shapes to pyramidal trees growing 5 feet tall, dwarf conifers easily fit into yards of all sizes.
+With sizes ranging from low-growing ground covers to small globe shapes to pyramidal trees growing 5 feet tall, small trees and shrubs easily fit into yards of all sizes.
 And, in addition to making your place more bird-friendly, their small stature and interesting colors and needle textures satisfy a broad range of landscape needs.

-“Dwarf conifer” is a somewhat relative term.
-While they are slower growing and smaller in stature than their full-size counterparts, the rate of growth and the ultimate height depend on your climate, site conditions and characteristics of the particular species.
+While these small, or dwarf, trees are slower growing and smaller in stature than their full-size counterparts, the rate of growth and the ultimate height depend on your climate, site conditions and characteristics of the particular species.

 Dwarf conifers offer a wide range of colors, shapes and textures, making them a great choice for scaled-down landscapes.
 Color options go beyond your typical shades of green to include yellows and oranges, soothing tones of blue, or variegated needles or scales.